 The above cost, we believe, is well offset by the introduction of a large tool set for political science scholars.
 Deriving statistical models that are consistent with theoretical models is difficult enough.
-The programming requirements generally associated with these specialized models are often a roadblock to their implementation.
-By removing that roadblock, researchers can get on with the business of substantive research concerning strategic political behavior.
+For many researchers, the programming requirements generally associated with these specialized models are often a roadblock to their implementation.
+By removing that roadblock, scholars can get on with the business of substantive research concerning strategic political behavior.